-But who do you outsource to?
+Who do you outsource your weaknesses and ugh/meh tasks to?

-One entrepreneur’s “Ugh” is another’s Christmas morning
+One entrepreneur’s “Ugh” is another’s Christmas morning.

 For every task you hate, there are people and businesses out there who specialize in it, love it, and will take pride in it on your behalf.
 But where do you find them?
 Easy.
 You ask people you know who run efficient businesses.